 Support your team

 Automation is often seen as a negative for employees, who feel they will be automated right out of their jobs.
 The reality is, technology works best when it supports employees and empowers them to elevate their own role.
 A store associate with the ability to check on items in stock in seconds from a tablet will be far better able to serve impatient shoppers than someone having to vaguely ‘check in the back’.
 Armed with detailed information at their fingertips, staff members can deliver better service more quickly and efficiently, enhancing the customer experience while simultaneously reducing drains on time and resources that cost businesses money.

 Technology can be seductive, and it’s all too easy to get carried away with something amazing that promises to change everything you know about running a business.
 A rude awakening is in store, however, when you realize it’s going to blow your budget to put in place, your staff will never get to grips with such enormous change management, and frankly your customers are going think it’s cool for approximately half an hour before the novelty wears off and it becomes obsolete.

+First of all, do your research by comparing the different tools available and assessing their strengths against your needs.
 When looking into tools that can help your business scale and evolve, don’t underestimate the importance of finding solutions that, like Appointedd, are quick and simple to adopt, work with your existing processes to streamline instead of overhaul, and will automatically update and upgrade as the tech advances.
 By thinking of this as an ongoing evolution rather than a single reconstruction, your business will be far better placed to roll with whatever the future brings.